bnusss/bnusss.github.io/person/zhang-zhang.md

 ## About Me

 I'm a research assistant, School of systems science, Beijing Normal University.
 I'm interested in complex systems, artificial intelligence and plan to develop in these areas.
-At present I'm working in network reconstruction by using differential computing method.
+At present I'm working in network reconstruction by using machine learning method.
 I used to work in the industry and then I was involved in academia because of my interest in science.

 ## Experience